Beauchamp Duff: Career in India

-With the appointment of Lord Kitchener as Commander-in-Chief of India in November 1902, Duff quickly rose in ranks, serving first as Adjutant-General, India from June 1903 to March 1906.
-He was then promoted to lieutenant general and, while serving as Chief of the General Staff in India from 1906 to 1909, he was required to file a secret memorandum on the deployment of forces in the event of Russia invading India.
+With the appointment of Lord Kitchener as Commander-in-Chief of India in November 1902, Duff quickly rose in ranks, serving first as Adjutant-General, India from 30 June 1903, when he was promoted to major general, to March 1906.
+He was then promoted to lieutenant general on 19 March and, while serving as Chief of the General Staff in India from 1906 to 1909, he was required to file a secret memorandum on the deployment of forces in the event of Russia invading India.
 He was appointed a Knight Commander of the Royal Victorian Order and, in 1907, a Knight Commander of the Order of the Bath.
-Following Kitchener's departure, Duff served as Secretary in the Military Department of the India Office from 1909, was promoted general in 1911, and created a Knight Grand Cross of the Order of the Bath at the Coronation of George V and Mary later that year.
+Following Kitchener's departure, Duff served as Secretary in the Military Department of the India Office from 1909, was promoted general on 3 June 1911, and created a Knight Grand Cross of the Order of the Bath (KCB) at the Coronation of George V and Mary later that year.
 In 1913 he was announced as Commander-in-Chief, India.

 On 22 October 1913, Duff succeeded General Sir O'Moore Creagh as Commander-in-Chief, India.
 Duff's appointment was a change to normal practice as the post was usually held by a British Army officer rather one of the Indian Army.
 Duff was replaced by General Sir Charles Monro in June 1917, but remained Colonel of the 9th Gurkha Rifles.